 SCS Concentration [pdf]

-Students choose their fine arts concentration from among the following schools in CFA: Architecture, Art, Drama or Music.
+Students choose their fine arts concentration from among the following schools in CFA: Architecture, Art, Design, Drama or Music.
 A student must meet entry requirements for the specific CFA school of their choice.
 While in the BCSA Program, a student may change their CFA concentration only if they pass all admission requirements for that particular CFA school.

 Take any Carnegie Mellon course.
 Many students use their electives to broaden or deepen their concentrations.
 A maximum of 9 units of physical education and/or military science may be counted toward this requirement.
-Physical education and military science courses will not be calculated in a student's QPA.